nwithee/readme-generator/Develop/README.md

   test

   ## Tests
-  test
+  tes

   ## License
-  Academic_Free_License
+  Eclipse_Public_License

   ## Questions?
-  You can find all of my projects at https://github.com/test And you can contact me directly at test
+  You can find all of my projects at https://github.com/test And you can contact me directly at etst